audiolabs/PESQ/README.md

-# pesq
+# pesqc2

 [![DOI](https://zenodo.org/badge/939487338.svg)](https://doi.org/10.5281/zenodo.14938543)

-PESQ (Perceptual Evaluation of Speech Quality) Wrapper for Python [Updated for P.862 Corrigendum 2 (03/18)]

-# Description
-This code is an updated version of /ludlows/pesq/ which implements the Corrigendum 2 of the ITU-T P.862 recommendation (PESQ).
+This project forks from [ludlows/PESQ](https://github.com/ludlows/PESQ/), updating the PESQ implementation to include its latest correction addressed in [P.862 Corrigendum 2 (03/18)](https://www.itu.int/rec/T-REC-P.862-201803-W!Cor2/en).

 The correction addresses the under-prediction of subjective scores (by 0.8 MOS on average) by correcting the level of the loudness model.

 This code is designed for numpy array specially.